This easy chicken chili recipe is perfect for using up leftover cooked chicken. It's hearty, tasty, and very filling!

 Absolutely!
 I love using rotisserie chicken in recipes.
 It makes life so easy.
 Just make sure to remove the skin.
 It won't work in chili in terms of its texture.

 Yes.
 It's best to divide it into individual portions (in covered mugs or in mason jars) and freeze them.
-Then, you can gently reheat the individual portions in the microwave directly from the freezer.
+You can gently reheat the individual portions in the microwave directly from the freezer.

 Serving Suggestions